DawnDJ/CASA0018_Assignment2/README.md

 Software Workflow: The software pipeline is divided into two parts:

 Training Pipeline: A balanced dataset of four classes was compiled from iNaturalist user‑uploaded images.
 For each of the three target species (Adder, Grass Snake, Slow Worm), 40 images were selected where the animal occupied a significant portion of the frame.
-For the ‘Unknown’ class, 40 images were created by cropping out purely environmental regions (e.g., grass, leaves, soil, bark) from the same set of species photographs, ensuring that no reptile body parts remained in the crop.
-This strategy trains the model to recognise “no target species present” without introducing irrelevant external backgrounds.
+For the ‘Unknown’ class, 40 images were created by cropping pure environmental regions (e.g., the ground, leaf litter, or nearby background) directly from the 120 species photographs already collected.
+Every crop was carefully inspected to ensure that no reptile body parts (scales, eyes, body contours, etc.) remained.
+This strategy guarantees that the ‘Unknown’ class shares the exact same lighting, habitat type and image quality as the target species, forcing the model to learn genuine reptile features rather than relying on generic background cues.
 All 160 images were uploaded to Edge Impulse, labelled accordingly, and on‑the‑fly data augmentation (rotation, flip, brightness, zoom) was enabled.
 The dataset was split into training (80 %) and testing (20 %) subsets.

 Inference Pipeline: The trained model (after optimisation and conversion to TensorFlow Lite) is deployed to an Android phone via the Edge Impulse ‘Deploy’ App.
 The user launches the application and points the phone’s camera at a reptile or an ambiguous outdoor scene.
 The app captures a frame, pre‑processes it, and runs the model.
 The inference result (e.g., “Adder – Venomous” or “Unknown – No reptile clearly visible”) is displayed on the screen in real‑time.